New! Interested in participating in the Hemp Indoor Growing Trial? Check out the Hemp Indoor Growing Trial information

 - The name of the seed supplier and origin of the seed.

-As industrial hemp seed certified by AOSCA, or other official seed certification programs becomes more available, the Department will review and revise our policies and issue stricter guidelines for acceptable documentation of seed certification.
+As hemp seed certified by AOSCA, or other official seed certification programs becomes more available, the Department will review and revise our policies and issue stricter guidelines for acceptable documentation of seed certification.

-The licensee will allow the inspection and sampling of the industrial hemp crop at any and all times that the Department deems necessary.
+The licensee will allow the inspection and sampling of the hemp crop at any and all times that the Department deems necessary.
 The licensee will be notified prior to inspection and sampling.
-During the inspection and sampling the licensee or authorized representative will allow complete and unrestricted access to all industrial hemp plants within the licensed growing area(s).
+During the inspection and sampling the licensee or authorized representative will allow complete and unrestricted access to all hemp plants within the licensed growing area(s).

-If the industrial hemp crop has not been inspected and sampled 15 days prior to the anticipated harvest date, the licensee will notify the Department of intent to harvest.
+If the hemp crop has not been inspected and sampled 15 days prior to the anticipated harvest date, the licensee will notify the Department of intent to harvest.